4. User Experience Design¶

 The User clicks the Engagement Button provided on the Relying Party's Touchpoint;

-the User reviews the requested PID and/or EAA data, the name of the requesting Relying Party, and any related policy.
+The User reviews the requested PID and/or EAA data, the name of the requesting Relying Party, and any related policy.
 The User decides whether to present any non-mandatory PID and/or EAA data (Selective Disclosure).
 The User provides consent to proceed or cancels the operation;

-the User authorizes the operation using the unlock method previously set;
+The User authorizes the operation using the unlock method previously set;

-the User receives confirmation of the successful presentation within the Wallet Instance;
+The User receives confirmation of the successful presentation within the Wallet Instance;

-the User returns to the Relying Party's Touchpoint, where they see confirmation of the completed presentation.
+The User returns to the Relying Party's Touchpoint, where they see confirmation of the completed presentation.

 In case of errors using the Wallet Instance, the Wallet Provider MUST guarantee that the User receives consistent messages that inform them and guide them toward resolving the issue.
 For further details, please refer to the Error Management section.